oschrenk/plan.swift/README.md

 ## Features

-- return JSON by default
+- JSON by default
+- templating engine for
+- for emoji lovers ❤️
-- for emoji lovers: separate leading emojis from event title, giving you the emoji, short and full title
+  - separate leading emojis from event title
-- ignore events based on tags e.g. `tag:example` within the event notes
+  - add emojis based on title
-- return start and end time in relative and absolute terms
+- start and end time in relative and absolute terms
-- return an `ical` URL that can be used to `open $URL` to show the particular event in Calendar.app
+- `ical` URL that can be used to show the event in Calendar.app
-- parse Google meet URLs from notes
+- parse meeting URLs from notes (Google, Zoom, Teams)
-- print out calendar entries with a templating engine
+- natural language parser for date selection

 ## Examples